pinhaopan/muckrock-liberation/fa25-team-a/project_definition.md

 3. Which types of games or machines generate the most revenue?
 4. How have the types of games or machines installed at bases changed over time?

+## Project Goals and Objectivees
+### Goals
+High-level, strategic outcomes that the project is intended to achieve.
+*   *Goal 1:* Provide data-driven insights to optimize revenue generation while adhering to ethical guidelines.
+*   *Goal 2:* Develop a comprehensive understanding of revenue trends over specified periods.
+*   *Goal 3:* Support informed decision-making regarding resource allocation and operational planning.

+### Objectives
+Specific, measurable, achievable, relevant, and time-bound (SMART) objectives that support the project goals.
+*   *Objective 1:* Analyze base-level revenues.
+We will look into revenue production across all military bases and study any abnormal events or trends.
+*   *Objective 2:* Develop machine learning models to identify or potentially cluster regions that generate higher than average revenue.
+The same study will be implemented into machine-level analysis as well.
+*   *Objective 3:* Assess culture and political influences in each base country's.
+We will study how each different country's policies and culture could potentially influence the service members behaviours or stigma towards slot machines.

+## Scope

+### In-Scope
+List the features, functionalities, and deliverables that are part of this project.
+*   Analysis of "monthly revenue reports," "machine performance logs" from [2020 - 2025].
+*   Development of internal reports and presentations for project stakeholders.
+*   Secure storage and processing of all confidential data.
+*   Identification of factors influencing revenue fluctuations.

+### Out-of-Scope
+List the things that are not part of this project to prevent "scope creep" and maintain focus.
+*   Public disclosure or external publication of any project findings.
+*   Analysis of data beyond the specified US Military sources.

 ## Methodology
   ### Data Extraction/Collection
   - ARMP Revenue, Assets, and Financial Statements